andrew/ultimate-awesome/README.md

 - [awesome-ios-developer](https://github.com/jphong1111/awesome-ios-developer) - List of awesome iOS & Swift stuff!.
 - [Awesome-LiDAR-Camera-Calibration](https://github.com/Deephome/Awesome-LiDAR-Camera-Calibration) - A Collection of LiDAR-Camera-Calibration Papers, Toolboxes and Notes .
 - [awesome-biomechanics](https://github.com/modenaxe/awesome-biomechanics) - A curated, public list of resources for biomechanics and human motion analysis: datasets, processing tools,  software for simulation, educational videos, lectures, etc.
+- [awesome-european-tech](https://github.com/uscneps/awesome-european-tech) - An up-to-date, community-driven list of awesome European tech alternatives!  all focused on privacy, sustainability, and innovation.
+The goal is to support European projects and companies (compliant with GDPR, UK GDPR, and the Swiss FADP), helping to strengthen the European tech ecosystem.
 - [awesome-account-abstraction](https://github.com/4337Mafia/awesome-account-abstraction) - 📖 A curated list of resources dedicated to Account Abstraction (EIP-4337).
 - [graph-adversarial-learning-literature](https://github.com/safe-graph/graph-adversarial-learning-literature) - A curated list of adversarial attacks and defenses papers on graph-structured data.
 - [awesome-dataset-tools](https://github.com/jsbroks/awesome-dataset-tools) - 🔧 A curated list of awesome dataset tools.